 ‘Aksh’ means soul, snake, wheel, depository, sense organ, perception, vehicle, court of law, support etc.

 The more familiar meaning of “Tears of Shiva” is also so misunderstood.
 Shiva did not cry!
 Shiva means the pure truth.
 When your kundalini in a state of dhyan reaches the anjya chakra (third eye) you being to remember the real you.
 Your memory of your own pure self is now experienced.
 “Water” in Sanskrit also means the soul memory or the experience.
 So “tears of shiva” is the memory of your own real self which you experience when your third eye is active.
+This is the pure Advaita itself.
 So wearing a Rudraksh channelizes these terrible energies of the pure truth.
 If you are not ready for them they will harm.
+(This Shiva is not the Shankar, who is the personification of the Tamo-gun, post here.)

 But all of us have a built-in system of self-preservation.
 If you are not ready for the rudraksh you will not be drawn to it in the first place.